Herculaneum papyri: Process

-Seales presented in 2018 readability of parts of a Herculaneum papyri (P.Herc.
-118) from the Bodleian Libraries, at Oxford University, which was given by the King Ferdinand of Naples to the Prince of Wales in 1810.
-The imaging method Seales used involved a hand-held 3-D scanner called an Artec Space Spider.
-The same year he demonstrated readability success of another Herculaneum scroll, with help of the particle accelerator Diamond Light Source, through a powerful x-rays imaging technique, letter ink which contains trace amounts of lead were detected.
-This technique could possibly open the door in reading the remaining unopened 500 Herculaneum scrolls.
-Prior to this he demonstrated successful virtual unrolling without detecting ink on Herculaneum scrolls.
+In 2018, Seales demonstrated a readable virtual unrolling of parts of a Herculaneum papyrus (P.Herc.
+118) from the Bodleian Library, at Oxford University, which was given by King Ferdinand of Naples to the Prince of Wales in 1810.
+The imaging method Seales used involved a handheld scanner called an Artec Space Spider.
+In the same year, he demonstrated a readable unrolling of another Herculaneum scroll, with help of the particle accelerator Diamond Light Source; through an X-ray imaging technique, ink containing trace amounts of lead was detected.
+Prior to this, he demonstrated a successful virtual unrolling without detecting ink on Herculaneum scrolls.